Overview

 Playback on other clients

-The screenshot below is an example of playback on a browser.
+The screenshot below is an example of playback on the Web.
 You can also play the stream on other clients.